-Do the materials incorporate all grade-band Science and Engineering Practices (SEPs)?
+Do the materials incorporate all grade-level Science and Engineering Practices (SEPs)?

-Review the units, chapters and lessons in both student and teacher materials across the series.
-Review the course and series scope and sequence.
+Review the units, chapters and lessons in both student and teacher materials across the grade.
+Review the grade and series scope and sequence.

 Review NGSS progression documents and standards as needed.
 Use the following document: